Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

         export sockfile="/run/vpp/cli.sock"

-Run VPP as a daemon on core 1 with interface PCIe address and session layer enabled:
+Run VPP as a daemon on core 1 with PCIe address and session layer enabled:

 .. code-block:: shell